Ulrich split rings: Introduction

 \section{Introduction}

-Let $(R,\m,k)$ be a local Cohen--Macaulay ring.
+Let $(R,\m,k)$ be a local Cohen--Macaulay ring, let $\mod R$ denote the category of all finitely generated $R$-modules.
 Recall that, a module over $R$ is called Ulrich if it is maximal Cohen--Macaulay and its Hilbert-Samuel multiplicity $e(M)$ and minimal number of generators $\mu(M)$ are equal.
 Despite the simple definition, Ulrich modules (as well as Ulrich sheaves and vector bundles) have become rather well-studied topics in commutative algebra and algebraic geometry.
 The literature is rather vast and fast-changing, so let us just mention a sample of papers from commutative algebra that are close in spirit to this present work \cite{ul, umm, cyc}, some modern surveys on the geometric point of view \cite{surveyB, coskun} and the references therein.
 There have also been quite a few very recent extensions of the concept - Ulrich modules with respect to an ideal, or lim Ulrich sequences - with rather wide applications, see \cite{dms, gotww1, gotww2, imk, MA}.

 Let $\Ul(R)$ denote the subcategory of $\mod{R}$ that consists of all Ulrich $R$-modules.
 In this paper, we study local rings $R$, whose $\Ul(R)$ is simplest from the point of view of "relative homological algebra".
-It can be observed that Ulrich modules, together with the short exact sequences of them, form an exact category, see \cite[Corollary 4.6]{ddd}.
+It can be observed that Ulrich modules, together with the short exact sequences of them, form an exact category, see \cite[Corollary 4.7]{ddd}.
 We say that a ring $R$ is Ulrich split, abbreviated by $\us$, if all short exact sequences of Ulrich $R$-modules split.
 In other words, the exact structure of the exact category $\Ul(R)$ is trivial (here we abuse notations slightly and use $\Ul(R)$ also for the exact category).

-Our motivation comes partly from the recent surge of interests in Ulrich modules, and from the long-observed phenomenon that there are tight and still mysterious connections between homological/categorical and algebro-geometric properties of local singularities.
+Our motivation comes partly from the recent surge of interest in Ulrich modules, and from the long-observed phenomenon that there are tight and still mysterious connections between homological/categorical and algebro-geometric properties of local singularities.
 For instance, from the point of view of this paper, the famous Auslander-Buchsbaum-Serre Theorem implies that, a local Cohen--Macaulay ring $R$ is regular if and only if all short exact sequences of maximal Cohen--Macaulay $R$-modules split.
 Thus, the analogous property for Ulrich modules seems to deserve some attention.